etijskens/et-micc/tutorials/TUTORIAL-1.rst

 * Sphinx_: for building documentation.
 Optional but recommended.

-The basic commands for theese tools are covered in these tutorials.
+The basic commands for these tools are covered in these tutorials.

 1.0 Micc setup
 --------------